The Excel Csch function calculates the hyperbolic cosecant (csch) of a supplied angle.

 Where the number argument is the angle (in radians) that you want to calculate the hyperbolic cosecant of.
 This must be between -2^27 and +2^27.

 If the supplied number is equal to 0, the Csch function returns the #DIV/0! error.

 Converting from Degrees to RadiansAn example of this is provided below.

 The following spreadsheet shows three examples of the Excel Csch Function:

 Note that, in the examples above:

-Further details and examples of the Excel Csch function are provided on the Microsoft Office website.
+For further details and examples of the Excel Csch function, see the Microsoft Office website.

 If you get an error from the Excel Csch function, this is likely to be one of the following: